#2 Best Value Law School in the U.S. by the National Jurist Magazine, September 2014

-#8 Law School that Lead to the Least Debt by U.S. News & World Reports, spring 2012
+#5 Law School that Leads to the Least Debt by U.S. News & World Reports, Spring 2014

 11:1 Faculty to Student Ratio

-Our Academic Skills Program helps 1L students master necessary skills for success in class
+The 1L Academic Skills Program helps 1L students master necessary skills for success

 Welcome to the University of Nebraska College of Law